junxit/us-congress-code/title-42/chapter-7/sec-1395ll.md

 ### Report by Secretary of Health, Education, and Welfare on Delivery of Home Health and Other In-Home Services; Contents; Consultation Requirements; Submission to Congress

 Pub.
 L. 95–142, § 18, Oct.
 25, 1977, 91 Stat.
-1202, directed Secretary of Health, Education, and Welfare [now Health and Human Services], not later than one year after Oct.
+1202, directed Secretary of Health, Education, and Welfare, not later than one year after Oct.
 25, 1977, to submit to appropriate committees of Congress a report analyzing, evaluating, and making recommendations with respect to all aspects of delivery of home health and other in-home services authorized to be provided under subchapters XVIII, XIX, and XX of this chapter.